Community Employment Grants

 Any organization that serves New Jersey residents and is recognized as a tax-exempt entity according to the Internal Revenue Code may apply for funding.
 This includes non-profit agencies, public or private schools, and public institutions, such as universities and governmental entities (state, local, federal) based in the United States or any of its territories.
 Kessler Foundation will not fund projects that discriminate in hiring staff or providing services on basis of race, gender, religion, marital status, sexual orientation or national origin.
 Organizations employing a large number of staff members self-identifying as having a disability is scored higher.

 Application to our Community Employment Grants program begins with an online application submission.
 The deadline to apply is April 8, 2022.
 Grant applications are screened and reviewed by staff and Grants Committee.
-All grants recommended for funding are subsequently approved by our Board of Trustees and are awarded in September 2019 for the grant period October 1, 2019 - September 30, 2020.
+All grants recommended for funding are subsequently approved by our Board of Trustees and are awarded in September 2020 for the grant period October 1, 2020 - September 30, 2021.
 Final grant selection is at the discretion of Kessler Foundation.
 The application process from submission deadline to final approval takes approximately seven months.
-Community Employment grants are awarded on September 13, 2019 for the grant period October 1, 2019 - September 30, 2020.
 All grants are funded at the discretion of Kessler Foundation.

 Previously awarded grants Grant listing by year